jefdaj/ortholang-notebooks/README.md

 nix-shell --command "jupyter lab"
 ~~~

-To write and publish your own notebooks, you should only need to copy and paste
+To write and publish your own OrthoLang work, you should only need to copy and
-these files into your own repository:
+paste these files into your own repository:

 ~~~
 shell.nix